GGG-03/My-projects/PCBs/README.md

 These are some of the boards that I have designed in LEEM UPM, the rocketry association.
 I cannot give more details, but I'm happy to share the work.
+There are some files, but for a quick look, you can just take a peak in images